PFSWcas/CS231n_note/Readme.md

 - implement **dropout** to regularize networks
 - effectively cross-validate and find the best hyperparameters for Neural Network architecture
 - understand the architecture of Convolutional Neural Networks and train gain experience with training these models on data

+## Assignment 3

+Q1: Image Captioning with Vanilla RNNs

+The IPython notebook RNN_Captioning.ipynb will walk you through the implementation of an image captioning system on MS-COCO using vanilla recurrent networks.

+Q2: Image Captioning with LSTMs

+The IPython notebook LSTM_Captioning.ipynb will walk you through the implementation of Long-Short Term Memory (LSTM) RNNs, and apply them to image captioning on MS-COCO.